-35 The CEO & MD of the company has been identified as the Chief Operating Decision Maker (CODM) as defined by Ind AS 108, Operating Segments.
+The CEO & MD of the company has been identified as the Chief Operating Decision Maker (CODM) as defined by Ind AS 108, Operating Segments.
 The CODM evaluates the Company's performance and allocates resources based on an analysis of various performance indicators by industry classes.
 Accordingly, segment information has been presented for industry classes.

 The Company is structured into four reportable business segments - RCM, BFSI, TMS and TH.
+During the period, the Company has restructured its verticals and accordingly, as required by accounting standards, comparatives have been restated and presented in line with the current segments.
 The reportable business segments are in line with the segment wise information which is being presented to the CODM.